berke09/Cisco-Packet-Tracer/Enterprise Networks/README.md

 ### 3️⃣ **Campus Network**
 A campus-wide network setup that connects various buildings within a campus environment.
 This configuration uses multiple routers and switches to provide internet connectivity, inter-building communication, and scalability for future expansion.
 The network also includes wireless access points and redundant connections to ensure high availability.
-### 4️⃣ **Hotel Link Network**
+### 4️⃣ **Otel Link Network**
-A hotel network setup ensuring secure and efficient communication between guests, staff, and administrative units.
+A otel network setup ensuring secure and efficient communication between guests, staff, and administrative units.
 It includes OSPF for dynamic routing, VLANs for segmentation, port security, SSH for secure access, banner configuration, static & dynamic IP assignment, and essential servers like DNS, DHCP, and web.